 - 21.1.1 Onsite preparatory construction concerns the formation of the Temporary Construction Compound (TCC), laydown areas and associated works required to establish the site offices, welfare facilities and storage arrangements for materials, plant and equipment in connection with the wind farm construction phase. - 21.1.2 The TCC is a temporary work for the duration of the construction phase of the project.
 Following commissioning, the TCC shall be dismantled and all plant, welfare facilities and equipment removed from the site.
-Reinstatement of this area shall be in line with the requirements stated within the main CEMP document. - 21.1.3 The main TCC will comprise of site offices for the Principle Contractor, the Wind Turbine Supplier (WTS), any other sub-contractors, project support staff (i.e. the ECoW and ACoW) and Employer, together with all the necessary welfare facilities for the workforce. - 21.1.4 Where required, imported crushed rock will be used to construct the temporary construction compound (and the access track to the TCC), to allow a safe compound (with working welfare) to be established prior to any major borrow pit works. - 21.1.5 The Contractor and any subcontractors will be familiar with, and take account of, the planning conditions relevant to the construction works and the requirements of the CEMP prior to construction work commencing. - 21.1.6 Prior to the works commencing at site, a pre-condition survey of the existing tracks and associated field boundary features (fences, walls and gates) will be undertaken by the Contractor in conjunction with the Employer and landowners, where appropriate, to visually record the existing conditions.
+Reinstatement of this area shall be in line with the requirements stated within the main CEMP document. - 21.1.3 The main TCC will comprise of site offices for the Principal Contractor, the Wind Turbine Supplier (WTS), any other sub-contractors, project support staff (i.e. the ECoW and ACoW) and Employer, together with all the necessary welfare facilities for the workforce. - 21.1.4 A safe compound (with working welfare) to be established prior to any major borrow pit works. - 21.1.5 The Contractor and any subcontractors will be familiar with, and take account of, the planning conditions relevant to the construction works and the requirements of the CEMP prior to construction work commencing. - 21.1.6 Prior to the works commencing at site, a pre-condition survey of the existing tracks and associated field boundary features (fences, walls and gates) will be undertaken by the Contractor in conjunction with the Employer and landowners, where appropriate, to visually record the existing conditions.
 This will entail the preparation of a Pre-condition Survey Report, which will include text, diagrams and photographs clearly referenced to the locations at site.